EduardoNicacio/smart-backlog-assistant/docs/CANDIDATE_NOTES.md

 ### What worked well

-- **Checklist evaluation criteria** significantly reduced the number ofg evaluation iterations needed.
+- **Checklist evaluation criteria** significantly reduced the number of evaluation iterations needed.
 Most outputs pass on iteration 2 or 3.

 - **Role-semantic routing descriptions** made the router reliable.
 Before